 Tips to Prepare for Michigan Marijuana Regulatory Agency Financial Report

-As we prepare for the next round of adult-use AFS reports, it’s essential to prepare cannabis companies for the testing.
+As we prepare for the next round of adult-use AFS reports, we must prepare cannabis companies for the testing.
 This will involve reviewing and reconciling 2020 record keeping.

 Here are some tips to ensure you’re prepared for this testing:

-- Properly identify your ownership structure and make sure it agrees to all underlying agreements on file with the MRA.
+- Properly identify your ownership structure and ensure it agrees to all underlying agreements on file with the MRA.

 - Maintain the right documentation for your license approval dates.